xmas7/cobalt-tools/README.md

 # cobalt-tools

-a collection of useful liquid scripts for use with cobalt
+a collection of useful liquid scripts for use with cobalt.

+# license

+MIT